Great Ashby

-Great Ashby is a civil parish in Stevenage in the North Hertfordshire district, in the county of Hertfordshire, England.
+Great Ashby is a housing estate and civil parish on the north-eastern edge of Stevenage in Hertfordshire, England.
+The estate forms part of the built-up area of Stevenage, and straddles the boundary between the borough of Stevenage and the neighbouring district of North Hertfordshire.
+The civil parish just covers the part of the estate in North Hertfordshire.
+At the 2021 census the parish had a population of 5,754.

+History

 The name Great Ashby was coined in the 1990s to apply to an area of new housing development on the north-eastern edge of the urban area of Stevenage.
 The development was partly within the borough of Stevenage and partly in the district of North Hertfordshire.
+The estate was developed primarily in the late 1990s and early 2000s, and includes a neighbourhood centre with facilities including shops, a community hall and a primary school (Round Diamond).

 A Great Ashby civil parish was created on 1 April 2011 covering the parts of Great Ashby which were within the parish of Graveley in North Hertfordshire.
 The area of the parish was enlarged a year later on 1 April 2012 to also include an area from the parish of Weston in North Hertfordshire.
-The council for the parish is called Great Ashby Community Council.

-In the 2011 census, the population of Great Ashby was 5,701.
+Governance

+There are three tiers of local government covering the civil parish of Great Ashby, at parish (community), district and county level: Great Ashby Community Council, North Hertfordshire District Council, and Hertfordshire County Council.
+The community council meets at the community centre on Whitehorse Lane.